Iran's powerful Guard rejects inspection of military sites

 "It means humiliating a nation," Salami added.
 "They will not even be permitted to inspect the most normal military site in their dreams."

 But such inspections have happened before.
 In 2005, Iran allowed inspectors from the United Nations nuclear watchdog to visit its Parchin military site as a confidence-building measure, but denied further visits, fearing espionage.

 A fact sheet on the framework accord issued by the U.S. State Department said Iran would be required to grant the U.N. nuclear agency access to any "suspicious sites."
 Iran has questioned that and other language in the fact sheet.
 Iran has so far declined to release its own fact sheet about the framework deal, but has said it would welcome snap inspections of civilian sites.

-Western nations have long suspected Iran of secretly pursuing nuclear weapons alongside its civilian atomic program.
-Iran denies such allegations and insists its nuclear program is entirely devoted to peaceful purposes like power generation and medical isotopes.
+Western nations long have suspected Iran of secretly pursuing nuclear weapons.
+Tehran says its nuclear program is entirely for peaceful purposes.

 Meanwhile Sunday, Iran's Supreme Leader Ayatollah Ali Khamenei described such Western claims about its nuclear program a "myth."